RRP-Reading-the-Sources-DH/.github/profile/README.md

 <img src="https://github.com/RRP-Reading-the-Sources-DH/.github/blob/main/profile/rrp-logo-teal-bg.png" alt="RRP logo" width="420" align="left"/>

-*A digital corpus of 16th-century commentaries on the exegesis of Paul, from the SNSF project 16th Century Exegesis of Paul.*
+*A digital corpus of 16th-century commentaries on the exegesis of Paul, from the SNSF project "16th Century Exegesis of Paul".*

 <br clear="left"/>

 ## Website

 > **Note:** This is a beta release.
 Content, structure, and features are still under development.
+>

-* Migration to TEI Publisher scheduled for **autumn 2026**.
+> Migration to TEI Publisher is scheduled for **autumn 2026**.

 ## Project

 The digital component of the project on the exegesis of Paul aims to build a corpus of commentaries dating from the 16th century.

-This digital corpus will make it possible to develop specific textual analysis tools for **printed texts in Latin from the 16th century**, as well as models for the automatic processing of printed material from this period.
-A major digital dimension is therefore planned for this project, involving on the one hand the digitisation of a large number of printed documents, and on the other hand the computational exploitation of this data, in particular through distant reading and topic modelling.
+This digital corpus will make it possible to develop textual analysis tools specifically for **16th-century printed texts in Latin**, as well as models for the automatic processing of printed material from this period.
+A major digital dimension is therefore planned for this project, involving on the one hand the digitisation of a large number of printed documents, and on the other hand the computational exploitation of this data — in particular through distant reading and topic modelling.

 ## Funder